BORROWING FOR UNDERGRADUATE STUDENTS //

 There is no limit to the number of items that undergraduates may have checked out at time, except where indicated.

 |Circulating books, scores||3 weeks|

 |Circulating videotapes, CDs, DVDs, LPs (3 max)||7 days|

 Most materials may be renewed for up to one year as long as the patron is in good standing (see below).
 Materials MUST be returned after one year.
 Library materials are university property and should be cared for accordingly.

 Students may carry up to $5.00 in overdue fines or fees before borrowing privileges are suspended.

 You may renew most materials yourself, through your library record online, or you may call the Greenfield (215-717-6280) or Music (215-717-6292) Library.

-Circulating books, scores, and pictures (except those on course reserve) may be renewed for up to one year if no one else has requested them, and if you have less than $5.00 in fines on your record.
+Circulating books and scores (except those on course reserve) may be renewed for up to one year if no one else has requested them, and if you have less than $5.00 in fines on your record.
 After one year, materials must be returned or borrowing privileges will be suspended.
 This policy applies to ALL patrons.

 Holds and Recalls

 Holds: If an item is checked out, a hold can be placed.
 This prevents the patron who has it checked out from renewing, but does not affect the due date.
 When an item with a hold on it is returned, you will receive a notice that the item is ready for you in the respective library.
 You may place a hold on checked-out items yourself through the online catalog or you may ask library staff at the circulation desk to do so for you.
 Holds cannot be placed on items that are not checked out.

 Recalls: Recalls must be placed by library staff.
 Recalling an item alters the due date for the patron who currently has the item checked out.
 That patron will have 10 days from the date of the recall to continue using the item and return it by the new due date.
 Overdue fines for recalled items are $1.00/day, up to a maximum accrual of $20.00 per item.